Golf 101: The Ultimate Guide to Golfing for Beginners + Swing Tips

 So how do you hit the driver?

-- The driver is by far the longest of the clubs in your bag.
-It’s also the hardest to hit.
-It all starts in the setup or preparation
+- The driver is by far the longest of the clubs in your bag, which makes it the hardest to hit.
+Choke down on your driver for control.

 - The standard way to tee the ball is where the ball’s equator is half below the top of the driver and half above the driver